stalker14-project/void-relay-rs/README.md

 ## About

+> [!NOTE]
+> Name is still a work in progress, Im very bad at this...

 This is a Discord Bot for managing Space Station 14, currently in hard development.
 Created specifically for Warhammer 14, but could be easily ported to another server.